drips-network/docs/docs/for-developers/advanced/account-metadata.md

 title: Account Metadata
 ---

 The Drips Protocol includes functionality allowing general metadata information to be associated with user accounts.
-Like settign Drips or Splits, the authority to add such metadata ultimately rests with the end-user who controls the account.
+Like setting Drips or Splits, the authority to add such metadata ultimately rests with the end-user who controls the account.
 However apps building on Drips can build on this capability to store any kind of metadata they wish (with their end-users' permission).

 Knowing that we can't predict every metadata-related use case that developers may be interested in, we've designed metadata in Drips to be extremely flexible, but some examples of use cases that we envision are: